nobrakal/tungsten/doc/validity.md

 cata go (buildR g) = g go
 ```

-The next theorem proves this equality, using the rank-2-types required in `Cata`'s type, but as we show in next section, it is totally valid only without the presence of `seq` and `⊥` (or `undefined`).
+The next theorem proves this equality, using the rank-2-types required in `Cata`'s type.
+As we show in the next section, it is totally valid only without the presence of `seq` and `⊥` (or `undefined`).

 ## The theorem